 The NDP feedback report support subfield in HE MAC Capabilities Information field is set to 1

-The non-AP STA(#16592) intends to provide a response to the type of the NDP feedback contained in the NFRP Trigger frame, as described in 26.5.6.4 (NDP feedback report with resource request type).
+The non-AP STA(#16592) intends to provide a response to the type of the NDP feedback contained in the NFRP Trigger frame, as described in 26.5.6.4 (NDP feedback report with resource request type) and in 26.5.6.5 (NDP feedback report with power save type). (#20364)

 A non-AP STA(#16592) that does not satisfy all of the above conditions shall not respond to the NFRP Trigger frame.